Code generator matrices as RNG conditioners: Introduction

-In Section \ref{sec_Walsh_TVD} we show the connection between the Walsh spectrum of the output of a binary random number generator (RNG) and the bias of individual bits, and use this in Section \ref{sec_Walsh_binary_extractor} to show how previously known bounds on the performance of linear binary codes as RNG post-processing functions can be derived as a special case by considering generator matrices as a selector of a subset of that spectrum, explicitly showing the connection with the code's weight distribution.
+We treat binary streams in groups of $k$ bits as discrete random variables $X$, in the sense that the number of possible outcomes is finite and the variables admit a discrete probability mass function $\mu_X(j) = \mathbb{P}(X=x_j)$; moreover, we begin by considering these variables to take values in a finite field $\mathbb{F}_p$ or a vector space $\left(\mathbb{F}_p\right)^k$, with particular regard to the special case of binary variables, $p=2$.
+In Section \ref{sec_Walsh_TVD} we show the connection between the Walsh spectrum of $X$ and the bias of individual bits $X(j)$, and use this in Section \ref{sec_Walsh_binary_extractor} to show how previously known bounds can be derived by considering generator matrices as a selector of a subset of that spectrum.
 We then extend this framework to the case of output in non-binary finite fields by use of the Fourier transform in Section \ref{sec_Fourier_extractor}.